DomChang/PawKing/README.md

 </p>

 <p align="left">
 PawKing is a social network devoted to the pets of its owners.
-Users can discover and connect with neighboring pets' owners, and locate friends who are walking their pets and consider joining them. <br>PawKing enables users to keep in touch with their furry pals to make their pets life joyful.
+Users can discover and connect with neighboring pets' owners, and locate friends who are walking their pets and consider joining them. <br> <b>PawKing enables users to keep in touch with their furry pals to make their pets life joyful.</b>
 </p>

 ## Features